-Santa Barbara is the county seat of Santa Barbara County, California, located between the Pacific Ocean and the Santa Ynez Mountains.
-Santa Barbara is the second-most populous city in the county with an estimated population of 92,000, up from the 2010 census population of 88,400.
+Santa Barbara is the county seat of Santa Barbara County, which is in the state of California, located between the Pacific Ocean and the Santa Ynez Mountains.

 The Santa Barbara area has been inhabited for at least 13,000 years with evidence of Paleoindians, Chumash people, and several villages, including Amolomol, Mispu, and Swetete.
 The first European to reach the area was João Cabrilho, a Portuguese explorer who sailed through the Santa Barbara channel in 1542.
 It was Spanish explorer Sebastian Vizcaino who named the channel Santa Barbara in 1602.
-The first land expedition was led by Gaspar de Portola in 1769.
+Gaspar de Portola led the first land expedition in 1769.

 The flag of Mexico flew over the area for another 24 years.
 Santa Barbara fell to American soldiers in 1846 during the Mexican-American War and became part of the United States.
 Between 1850 and 1860, the population of Santa Barbara doubled.
 It was during this time that a land surveyor named Haley designed the city's famous street grid, complete with misaligned streets and poor measurements.

-Just prior to the turn of the 20th century, oil was discovered nearby and the beach outside Santa Barbara became the first offshore oil development in the world.
-Most of the downtown region was destroyed by a large earthquake in 1925, although the city rebuild around the Spanish Colonial style.
+Just before the turn of the 20th century, oil was discovered nearby, and the beach outside Santa Barbara became the first offshore oil development in the world.
+Most of the downtown region was destroyed by a massive earthquake in 1925, although the city rebuilt around the Spanish Colonial style.
 Later during WWII, many service members chose to stay in the city with the population surging by more than 10,000 between the war's end and 1950.
 Santa Barbara has continued its steady growth since.